Who Pays For The Title Policy in Texas – Buyer or Seller?

 Despite the rigorous search, there can be cases where problems arise after the homebuyer has purchased the property.
-This is when title insurance policy is critical.
+This is when a title insurance policy is critical.
 Homebuyers who encounter these issues are grateful for the protection offered by title insurance.

 Who Pays the Title Insurance, the Buyer or Seller?

-One exception to this practice is when a property is purchased from new construction developments – typically the buyer must pay for both types of title insurance in these cases.
+One exception to this practice is when a property is purchased from new construction developments – typically, the buyer must pay for both types of title insurance in these cases.

 - The lender’s policy is required in most situations where the transaction is financed.
 This policy protects the lender or bank, typically until the loan has been paid off or refinanced.